 Upon the sale, exchange or redemption of a note (other than a conversion into common stock), a U.S. Holder generally will recognize taxable gain or loss equal to the difference (if any) between the amount of cash and the fair market value of any property received on the sale, exchange or redemption and such U.S. Holder's adjusted tax basis in such note.
 For these purposes, the amount realized does not include any amount attributable to accrued and unpaid interest, which will be taxable as such unless previously taken into account.
-A U.S. Holder's adjusted tax basis in a note generally will be equal to the amount the U.S. Holder paid for such note (increased by the amount, if any, previously included in income, and decreased by the amount of any amortized bond premium, if any).
-Subject to the discussion above concerning market discount, gain or loss recognized on the sale, exchange or redemption of a note will generally be capital gain or loss and will be long-term capital gain or loss if, at the time of the sale, exchange or redemption, the note was held for more than one year.
+A U.S. Holder's adjusted tax basis in a note generally will be equal to the amount the U.S. Holder paid for such note (increased by the amount, if any, previously included in income, and decreased by the amount of a note will generally be capital gain or loss and will be long-term capital gain or loss if, at the time of the sale, exchange or redemption, the note was held for more than one year.
 Individual U.S. Holders are generally subject to a maximum tax rate of 15% on long-term capital gains (increased to 20% for years after 2008).
 Capital gain that is not long-term capital gain is taxed at ordinary income rates.
 The deductibility of capital losses is subject to certain limitations.
 A U.S. Holder who sells the notes at a loss that meets certain thresholds may be required to file a disclosure statement with the Internal Revenue Service.